watir/watirbook/installation/windows.md

     ChromeDriver.
     (...)

-You have to download chromedriver from [chromedriver.storage.googleapis.com/index.html](http://chromedriver.storage.googleapis.com/index.html).
+You have to download [ChromeDriver](http://chromedriver.storage.googleapis.com/index.html).
 Unzip the file and put it in any folder that is in your `PATH`.
 If you do not know what is `PATH`, see Internet Explorer chapter.
 In short, move the file to Ruby folder, probably `C:\Ruby200\bin`.

 Let's try again: